Quinn Norton: Career

-Norton began her professional life as a technologist when she worked as a SysAdmin and web programmer.
+Norton began her professional life as a technologist when she worked as a systems administrator and web programmer.
 In 2006, she shifted to journalism.
 Her focus was initially on technology but eventually grew to encompass internet activism.

 In 2006, Norton described a conceptual prank called Quinn's Prank / Quinn's Symphonic Conundrum involving writing and executing a computer program that would output all possible melodies, theoretically providing the opportunity to claim copyright for all music.

 Norton's work has appeared in Wired, where she spent a year embedded with Occupy Wall Street.
 She contributed regularly to the Wired blog, Threat Level, which focused on digital security.
 From 2013 to 2014, she wrote a column, Notes on a Strange World, at Medium.
 She wrote articles for Maximum PC magazine for five years and has published in The Guardian, ProPublica, Gizmodo, and O'Reilly Media publications such as Make magazine.
 She was a long-time participant at O'Reilly's Foo Camp.

 Norton has spoken extensively on various aspects of technology, history and culture.
-From 2006 to 2008, she gave talks at technology conferences about body augmentation, usually under the title "Body Hacking."
+From 2006 to 2008, she gave talks at technology conferences about body enhancement, usually under the title "Body Hacking."
 In connection with this work, Norton taught a course at NYU titled "Laboratory of the Self."
 As part of her research, Norton had a magnet implanted in the tip of her ring finger, enabling her to sense magnetic fields.
 The magnet was later removed.

 In 2018, The New York Times announced Norton as its new lead opinion writer covering technology.
 The hire drew sharp criticism focused on tweets Norton wrote between 2013 and 2017, particularly use of slurs referring to gay people and her defense of her friendship with Andrew Auernheimer, a hacker and white supremacist known as weev.
 Later that day, she and the Times announced she would not join the paper after all; the Times said it had been unaware of her comments.
 Calling the episode an example of "context collapse", and describing herself as a member of the LGBT community, Norton said her use of slurs had been specific to the context of engaging with the language of hackers.
 She also said her friendship with Auernheimer (with whom she was no longer in contact) had been an effort to discourage his racism.
 The incident led to debate over the ethics of free speech in the hacking community at large as well as Times social media policy.